 A couple years ago I was in Tribal Eye in Toronto and found these little bags of what looked like dirt clods.
 The label said “Black Soap“, but it didn’t look anything like any soap I’d ever seen.
 Dry, crumbly, and full of brown and black bits, it was thoroughly underwhelming.

 So of course I bought some.
-The internet told me it is made of roasted plantain leaves, shea butter, cocoa pods, cocoa butter, palm kernel oil, and other things.
+The internet told me it is made of roasted plantain leaves, unrefined shea butter (USA / Canada), cocoa pods, cocoa butter (USA / Canada), palm kernel oil, and other things.
 Or maybe not.
 The list seems to vary quite a bit.
 So does the information on how its made.
 But the end result always seems to be a dark cloddy mix of stuff, and it’s awesome.